data-8/connector-instructors/README.md

     git clone https://github.com/data-8/health-connector

+#### Adding your content

-After this step, you should be able to see your connector's folder at https://data8.berkeley.edu/ .
-Click on that folder to go inside that directory.
+After this step, you should be able to see your connector's folder at https://data8.berkeley.edu/ . **Once your folder is there, you do not have to repeat the steps in the Setting up your repo section.**

+Click on your folder to go inside that directory.

 ![screenshot 2016-01-05 18 02 28](https://cloud.githubusercontent.com/assets/2468904/12133071/a1a3be9e-b3d6-11e5-9efa-74cffcaba1e0.png)